Beef Chile Colorado

 • Beef broth.
 You can also use chicken stock or water, but beef broth or stock has the most flavor.

 • Toppings.
-I love topping beef chile colorado with chopped white onion, cilantro, radishes, and lime wedges.
+I love topping chile colorado with chopped white onion, cilantro, radishes, and lime wedges.

 The richness of the sauce in Chile Colorado comes from the types of dried chilies used.
 I use three different types for maximum flavor.